 17. Support Checking of critical lines

 20. Other miscellaneous activities which are not listed above

-After listing all such activities one need to decide actual time factors for each activity based on experience and then finally combine all those to get the final man hour.
-Request you to share your views or any other methods which will add value to the above article.
+After listing all such activities one needs to decide actual time factors for each activity based on experience and then finally combine all those to get the final man-hour.